netlight/iot-intro/README.md

 # iot-intro
-Intro presentation to the internet of things
+Intro presentation to the internet of things.

+ABC, SIMPLE AS 1,2,3

 ***How to get started:***